Data-driven equation for drug-membrane permeability across drugs and membranes: Abstract

 \section{Abstract}

 Drug efficacy depends on its capacity to permeate across the cell membrane.
 We consider the prediction of passive drug--membrane permeability coefficients.
-Beyond the widely recognized correlation with hydrophobicity, we apply sure-independence screening and sparsifying operator (SISSO), a data-driven compressed-sensing technique, to a large (0.4 million compounds) database of coarse-grained computer simulations as a way to also incorporate the role of acidity.
-We rationalize the equation suggested by SISSO via an analysis of the inhomogeneous solubility-diffusion model in several asymptotic acidity regimes.
+Beyond the widely recognized correlation with hydrophobicity, we additionally consider the functional relationship between passive permeation and acidity.
+To discover easily interpretable equations that explain the data well, we use the recently proposed sure-independence screening and sparsifying operator (SISSO), an artificial-intelligence technique that combines symbolic regression with compressed sensing.
+Our study is based on a large in silico dataset of 0.4 million small molecules extracted from coarse-grained simulations.
+We rationalize the equation suggested by SISSO via an analysis of the inhomogeneous solubility--diffusion model in several asymptotic acidity regimes.
 We further extend our analysis to the dependence on lipid-membrane composition.
-Lipid-tail unsaturation plays a key role: we report a permeability ratio between liquid-disordered (Ld) and liquid-ordered (Lo) domains of roughly 25, largely independent of the chemistry of the drug.
-They confirm the role of membrane surface-density fluctuations in passive permeation.
+Lipid-tail unsaturation plays a key role, but surprisingly contributes stepwise rather than proportionally.
+Our results are in line with previously observed changes in permeability, suggesting the distinction between liquid-disordered (Ld) and liquid-ordered (Lo) permeation.
 Together, compressed sensing with analytically derived asymptotes establish and validate an accurate, broadly applicable, and interpretable equation for passive permeability across both drug and lipid-tail chemistry.